huohuoren4/docs/python/pytest/reference_guides/fixture_reference.md

 - **tmp_path**

-    Provide a pathlib.Path object to a temporary directory which is unique to each test function.
+    Provide a `pathlib.Path` object to a temporary directory which is unique to each test function.

 - **tmp_path_factory**

-    Make session-scoped temporary directories and return pathlib.Path objects.
+    Make session-scoped temporary directories and return `pathlib.Path` objects.

 - **tmpdir**

-    Provide a py.path.local object to a temporary directory which is unique to each test function; replaced by tmp_path.
+    Provide a `py.path.local` object to a temporary directory which is unique to each test function; replaced by `tmp_path`.

 - **tmpdir_factory**

-    Make session-scoped temporary directories and return py.path.local objects; replaced by tmp_path_factory.
+    Make session-scoped temporary directories and return `py.path.local` objects; replaced by `tmp_path_factory`.

 ## Fixture availability

 Fixture availability is determined from the perspective of the test.
 A fixture is only available for tests to request if they are in the scope that fixture is defined in.
 If a fixture is defined inside a class, it can only be requested by tests inside that class.
 But if a fixture is defined inside the global scope of the module, than every test in that module, even if it’s defined inside a class, can request it.

-Similarly, a test can also only be affected by an autouse fixture if that test is in the same scope that autouse fixture is defined in (see Autouse fixtures are executed first within their scope).
+Similarly, a test can also only be affected by an autouse fixture if that test is in the same scope that autouse fixture is defined in (see [Autouse fixtures are executed first within their scope](/python/pytest/reference_guides/fixture_reference#autouse-fixtures-are-executed-first-within-their-scope)).

 A fixture can also request any other fixture, no matter where it’s defined, so long as the test requesting them can see all fixtures involved.